The Biggest Threat to Your Wealth

-How in the world can we tell somebody the very best way to invest… and ignore all this?
+How in the world can we tell somebody the very best way to invest… while ignoring all this?

-We’d be sending readers into a lion’s den with a T-bone tied around their neck.
+We’d be sending readers into a lion’s den with T-bones tied around their necks.

 Power vs. the Truth

 Our elected leaders aren’t telling the truth.
-They’re too busy putting lipstick on their pork to tell their constituents what the real effects of their legislation will be.
+They’re too busy putting lipstick on their pigs to tell their constituents what the real effects of their legislation will be.